Module 1 – Focus: Finding your Career Path

 - Create a personal development plan to reach your career goals

-Whether you choose academia or industry, by the end of this webinar you will have a clear step-by-step plan of the actions you want to take next to kickstart your career.
+Whether you choose academia or industry, by the end of this training you will have a clear step-by-step plan of the actions you want to take next to kickstart your career.

 "Very helpful in discovering some new insights of possible career paths"